exo-lang/exo/docs/memories.md

 Use the `set_memory` primitive to change the memory annotation of a variable during scheduling.
 - **`set_memory(p, "C", AVX512)`**: Changes the memory of variable `C` in procedure `p` to `AVX512`.
-- This is common when optimizing existing code for specific hardware.
+- This is common when optimizing simple object code (e.g., GEMM) for specific hardware.

 #### Documentation for `set_memory`